troublete/php-monty/README.md

 ## Routing

 The route parsing is based on the [FastRoute](https://github.com/nikic/FastRoute) package created be @nikic, so for the most part it should be possible to define routes as specified by FastRoute.
-However the dispatching of FastRoute is not used.
 Route matching is done via **PCRE** with delimiter set to `@`, so be aware when setting user defined regex parameter matches with `@`.
 Route definitions allow variable parts at the end of a definition marked with `[]`.
 Since this is possible the matching will try multiple regular expressions in order of descendant complexity and will return on the first pattern match.

 Valid routing
 ```